Olokun: West Africa

 Water deities are "ubiquitous and vitally important in southern Nigeria"; Olókun worship is especially noted in the cities of the Yoruba and Edo people in southwest Nigeria.
 In West African areas directly adjacent to the coast, Olokun takes a male form among his worshipers, while in the hinterland, Olokun is a female deity.

+At Timbuktu in 1908, German Explorer Leo Frobenius heard of an ancient site with treasures of glass beads, his search lead him to the Olókun grove in Ile-Ife, where archaeological excavations have since revealed a large industry of ancient glass bead manufacturing sites.

 According to Yoruba traditions about their divine dynasty, Olokun - in her female incarnation - was the senior wife of Emperor Oduduwa.
 Her rivalry with one of his other wives is said to have led to her manifesting the Atlantic Ocean.

 Candomblé

 In the Candomblé religion of Brazil, Olokun is venerated as the mother of Yemoja and the owner of the sea.
 She is recognized in Candomblé terreiros, but not during celebrations.
 In this respect, Olokun is similar to Odudua and Orunmilá; they held great importance in West Africa but play a minor role in Afro-Brazilian religion.
 There are no xirê chants dedicated to Olokun as with other orixás.
 Candomblé initiates recognize the divinity of Olokun but do not hold her as a personal deity.
 The veneration of Olokun has been revived in the late 20th and early 21st century through visits to Brazil by West African priests.

 Olokun is celebrated during the Festival of Yemoja (Festa de Iemanjá).